Oireachtas/silverstripe-postgresql/README.md

 If you are using unsupported modules, there may be instances of MySQL-specific SQL queries which will need to be made database-agnostic where possible.

+## Oireachtas Changes

+This version includes a custom change in code/PostgreSQLConnector.php file which fixes a bug related to the code generating a WHERE clause like WHERE ().
+This code change is referenced as fixWhereClause().